Richswag009/gtext-task/README.md

 ## Overview

 This API provides endpoints to interact with the Task Management System.
-It includes operations for managing tasks, including CRUD (Create, Read, Update, Delete) operations, filtering, and sorting tasks based on priority, due date, etc.
+It includes operations for registering users,login, managing tasks, including CRUD (Create, Read, Update, Delete) operations, filtering, and sorting tasks based on priority, due date, etc.

 ### Base URL